-The American Council on Gift Annuities (ACGA) announced in 2020 that they would be decreasing their recommended payout rates for charitable gift annuities (CGA).
+The American Council on Gift Annuities (ACGA) decreased its recommended payout rates for charitable gift annuities (CGAs) effective July 1, 2020.
 In this flash update, we discuss the implications of the decrease in rates and why we still believe charitable gift annuities remain an attractive charitable vehicle for donors looking to balance lifetime income stream objectives with the philanthropic goals of their estate planning process.

 In July 2020, the ACGA posted new maximum one-life rate tables and two-life rate tables that reflected a 0.4% to 0.5% decrease in maximum rates across the ages in tables.

 With the target residuum remaining unchanged at 50%, these decreases are reflective of the expectations for the continuation of a low interest rate environment for the foreseeable future and decreased expectation for future investment market returns.

 In conjunction with the rates change, the ACGA’s assumed CGA portfolio annualized rate of return has been lowered to 3.75% gross-of-fees.
 The relatively conservative asset allocation recommendation by the ACGA was not changed.

 2. While the rates are lower, CGAs still remain attractive relative to alternatives

 While there is no arguing that the rates are lower than they were before, the maximum recommended payout rate to annuitants is still around 4% or higher for single-life contracts for annuitants age 61 or older, and rises to above 7% for annuitants in their 80s.